-KR3: Risk of water scarcity will become high at 1.5°C and very high at 3°C GWL in Southern Europe (high confidence) and increase from moderate to high in Western Central Europe (medium confidence).
-In Southern Europe, more than a third of the population will be exposed to water scarcity at 2°C GWL; under 3°C GWL, this risk will double, and significant economic losses in water and energy dependent sectors may arise (medium confidence).
-The risk of water scarcity is strongly increasing for Western Central and Southern Europe, and many cities under 3°C GWL.
+KR3: Risk of water scarcity will become high at 1.5°C and very high at 3°C GWL in Southern Europe (high confidence), and increase from moderate to high in Western Central Europe (medium confidence).
+In Southern Europe, more than a third of the population will be exposed to water scarcity at 2°C GWL; under 3°C GWL, this risk will double, and significant economic losses in water- and energy-dependent sectors may arise (medium confidence).
+For Western Central and Southern Europe, and for many cities, the risk of water scarcity will be strongly increasing under 3°C GWL.
 Adaptation becomes increasingly difficult at 3°C GWL and above, due to geophysical and technological limits; hard limits are likely2 first reached in parts of Southern Europe {13.2.1;13.2.2;13.6.1;13.10.2.3}.

-KR4: Due to warming, changes in precipitation and sea level rise, risks to people and infrastructures from coastal, riverine, and pluvial flooding will increase in Europe (high confidence).
-Risks of inundation and extreme flooding will increase with accelerating pace of sea level rise along Europe's coasts (high confidence).
+KR4: Due to warming, changes in precipitation and sea level rise (SLR), risks to people and infrastructures from coastal, riverine and pluvial flooding will increase in Europe (high confidence).
+Risks of inundation and extreme flooding will increase with the accelerating pace of SLR along Europe's coasts (high confidence).
 Above 3°C GWL, damage costs and people affected by precipitation and river flooding may double.
-Coastal flood damage is projected to increase at least 10-fold by the end of the 21st century, and even more or earlier with current adaptation and mitigation (high confidence).
+Coastal flood damage is projected to increase at least tenfold by the end of the 21st century, and even more or earlier with current adaptation and mitigation (high confidence).
 Sea level rise represents an existential threat for coastal communities and their cultural heritage, particularly beyond 2100 {13.2.1;13.2.2;13.6.2;13.10.2.4;Box 13.1; Cross-Chapter Box SLR in Chapter 3).

-European cities are hotspots for multiple risks of increasing temperatures and extreme heat, floods, and droughts (high confidence).
+European cities are hotspots for multiple risks of increasing temperatures and extreme heat, floods and droughts (high confidence).
 Warming beyond 2°C GWL is projected to result in widespread impacts on infrastructure and businesses (high confidence).
-These include increased risks for energy supply (high confidence) and transport infrastructure (medium confidence), increases in air conditioning needs (very high confidence), and high water demand (high confidence) {13.2.2;13.6.1;13.7.1;13.10.2}.
+These impacts include increased risks for energy supply (high confidence) and transport infrastructure (medium confidence), increases in air conditioning needs (very high confidence) and high water demand (high confidence) {13.2.2;13.6.1;13.7.1;13.10.2}.